Table of Contents

 On the policies and procedures front, organizations are instructed to set WFH security policies and procedures.
 These policies and procedures should mandate that employees limit access to cardholder data within the WFH environment by locking computers’ screens when walking away from them and securely storing paper copies of cardholder data.

 Strict adherence to employers’ policies for securing the network and computer equipment used at home for work-related purposes should also be required.
-So, too, should prohibitions against unauthorized copying, movement, or storage of account data onto local hard drives and removable electronic media.
+So, too, should be prohibitions against unauthorized copying, movement, or storage of account data onto local hard drives and removable electronic media.

 The PCI SSC also noted in the Guidance that entities should evaluate any additional risks presented by processing payment data in unsecured locations and set up controls accordingly.
 Personnel should be informed of the risks associated with working remotely and of what is required to consistently maintain the security of systems, processes, and equipment, with the objective of supporting secure access to and processing of payment card data.